Integrating Odeint Time Stepping into OpenFPM for Distributed and GPU Accelerated Numerical Solvers: (2) Availability

-Despite its performance and advantages, however, the present implementation is limited to the explicit steppers available in the Odeint library.
-While Odeint's abstractions allow for defining arbitrary custom steppers, our algebra is currently limited to custom steppers requiring no more than 15 elements.
-Further, implicit time integrators are not currently supported, albeit they could be implemented in the future using OpenFPM's template-expression language for implicit solvers \cite{singh_c_2021}.
-Also, while the present implementation already supports Odeint (for time integration) and PETSc (for solvers), support for SUNDIALS \cite{gardner2022sundials} could be added in the future as another time-integration library.

-The presented system renders it straightforward to extend scientific problem solving environments, such as the OpenPME development environment \cite{OpenPME1,OpenPME2}, with adaptive and high-order time stepping.
-Further, it has the potential of extending autotuning systems for spatial discretization methods \cite{khouzami_jocs21} to the time dimension, as changing the time stepper, or the step size, amounts to a single code-line change that is easily implemented in an autotuning framework.
-Taken together, the presented system allows for rapid rewriting of computational models in parallel CPU and GPU codes with minimal changes to the source code while maintaining scalability.
+In summary, the present software implementation simplifies the use of time-stepping methods in scientific problem-solving environments, such as the OpenPME environment \citep{OpenPME1,OpenPME2}, on distributed CPU and GPU computers.
+This has the potential of extending autotuning systems for spatial discretization methods \citep{khouzami_jocs21} to the time dimension, as changing the time stepper, or the step size, amounts to a single codeline change, which can be implemented in an autotuning framework.
+The presented system allows for rapid rewriting of distributed and parallel numerical solvers with minimal changes to the source code, while maintaining scalability and performance portability.

-The software presented here is available as part of the open-source project OpenFPM for scalable scientific computing under the 3-clause BSD license at: \url{https://github.com/mosaic-group/openfpm_numerics}.